Home >

 Include MS Word skills on your resume when your job involves extensive use of the software, such as for document creation, data entry, or performing administrative tasks.
 If you’re proficient in using advanced features like mail merges, templates, or automated reports, mentioning these skills can demonstrate added value.

-How to list Microsoft Word skills on a resume
+How to list Microsoft word skills on a resume

 You can use different strategies to list Microsoft Word skills on your resume, and we’ll get into more detail in the sections below.